HodardCodeclub/SoftwareDevelopment/docs/source/installation/production/centos/_intro.rst

-Except for minor differences, these guides apply to both vanilla CentOS7 and the CERN flavor of CentOS, CC7 (CentOS CERN 7).
+Except for minor differences, these guides apply to both vanilla fossir and the Hodard flavor of fossir, HH1994 (Hodard Hazwinayo 1994).